 A pattern template for an Austrian crescent shawl using two increases every other row is given below.
 It’s a very easy method of creating crescent shawls indeed!

-- CO 23 sts and knit one row.
+- CO 23 stitches and knit one row.

 - Next Row: Knit to end of row, CO 2 using backwards loop cast on.

 - Repeat the last row until shawl is of desired size.